Aclis pseudopareora

 Aclis pseudopareora is a species of sea snail, a marine gastropod mollusk in the family Eulimidae.

 Description

-The length of the shell attains 3.2 mm, its diameter 1.2 mm.
+The length of the shell may reach up to 3.2 mm, and its diameter up to 1.2 mm.

 Distribution

-This marine species is endemic to New Zealand and occurs off Northland east coast, to upper South Island.
+This marine species is endemic to New Zealand and occurs from the waters off of Northland's east coast to northern South Island at 18 to 84 meters below sea level.